MAXQDA Tailwind The latest member of our AI product family

 Free License

-A free two-year license for MAXQDA Analytics Pro (min. $350.00 value) for you or a friend
+A free one-year license for MAXQDA Analytics Pro with AI Assist Premium (min. $350.00 value) for you or a friend

 MAXQDA Training Voucher